Pizzeria€€jordaanDaily 11:30-22:00

 Signature: Wood-fired pizza, Burgers, Sharing platters

-Order: Wood-fired pizza with whatever the seasonal vegetable topping happens to be.
+Order: Wood-fired pizza with whatever the seasonal vegetable topping happens.

-Tip: Take the NDSM ferry; book the terrace explicitly in summer.
+Tip: Take the NDSM ferry; book the terrace explicitly in summer Walk-ins usually OK.

-Tarim is Amsterdam's halal Uyghur room on Aalsmeerweg in Zuid, hand-pulled laghman noodles, cumin-rubbed lamb skewers, dishes carried out of Xinjiang via the spice road.
+Tarim is Amsterdam's halal Uyghur room on Aalsmeerweg in Zuid, hand-pulled laghman noodles, cumin-rubbed lamb skewers, dishes carried out of Xinjiang via.

 Signature: Hand-pulled laghman noodles, Lamb skewers, Polo rice